LotteLinkArchive/SurRender/README.md

 **Note**: If you're wondering why Clang is better for vector operations, take a look at an assembly output example [like this](https://godbolt.org/z/4f6eP6).
 It just seems like Clang is better at handling non-intrinsic (cross-platform) vector operations in many cases.
 GCC seems to produce massive amounts of wasted cycles seemingly by accident.
 GCC especially seems to struggle when performing an arithmetic operation between a vector and a scalar value (Even a literal scalar value).
 Clang usually handles this with ease, however.
 They both struggle horribly with examples [like this one](https://godbolt.org/z/We65fn), to the point where neither of them produces particularly efficient code.
 Things get a lot better if you use vector sizes that are natively supported.
 If you don't, both compilers still do a pretty good job, but can have accidental breakdowns in certain edge cases.

+**Note:** See [this Godbolt demonstration](https://godbolt.org/z/ehbYo3) to see the difference between GCC's implementation of the `SR_MergeCanvasIntoCanvas` function and Clang's implementation of it.
+You will find the results quite eye-opening!
+Clang's generated code is faster in almost every section except for the final call to `memcpy`, which probably could've been inlined.

 ### Using SurRender as a Git submodule

 You can add SurRender to your Git repository as a submodule like so...